AA & PI Students

 Getting Involved

-Would you like to learn more about the activities and events that are happening in our API communities?
+Would you like to learn more about the activities and events that are happening in our AA & PI communities?
 Do you have an interest in participating in or joining campus organizations?
-Would you like to build connections with fellow API students?
+Would you like to build connections with fellow AA & PI students?
 Here are some resources you may want to check out.

 Asian Pacific American Student Development

-Asian American Student Development (APASD) office aims to serve the changing needs of API students on the UC Berkeley campus.
-The APASD office provides and supports programs that enhance students' educational experiences and celebrates API individual and collective experiences.
+Asian American Student Development (APASD) office aims to serve the changing needs of AA & PI students on the UC Berkeley campus.
+The APASD office provides and supports programs that enhance students' educational experiences and celebrate AA & PI individual and collective experiences.
 Programs include internships, leadership opportunities, and community service projects.
-In addition, activities such as an annual API issues conference and cultural shows are opportunities for students to build connections with one another and across campus communities.
+In addition, activities such as an annual AA & PI issues conference and cultural shows are opportunities for students to build connections with one another and across campus communities.

 To learn more about APASD, please contact the APASD office at 249 Cesar E. Chavez Student Center.
-APASD student interns will be able to provide you with information about APASD as well as API events on campus.
+APASD student interns will be able to provide you with information about APASD as well as AA & PI events on campus.

 Student Organizations at UC Berkeley

 Getting involved in student organizations is a valuable part of your education.
-Not only will you make friends but you can get involved in activities that will spark your passions and develop your skills as a leader and organizer.
-There are over 900 registered student groups on campus that range from culture, religion, politics, public service, and academics to careers.
+Not only will you make friends, but you can also get involved in activities that will spark your passions and develop your skills as a leader and organizer.
+There are over 900 registered student groups on campus, ranging from culture, religion, and politics to public service, academics, and careers.
 For more information, visit the LEAD Center website.

 Resources